honnet/ITP/README.md

 Now that we can sense and communicate, let's use the data!

-0) As earlier, open the Arduino file in the `2_play` folder, put your WiFi login/password, your IP address, and upload...
+0) As earlier, open the *Arduino* file in the `2_play` folder, put your WiFi login/password, your IP address, and upload...

-1) Open the Processing sketch in the `2_play` folder and run it, now you know...
+1) Open the *Processing* sketch in the `2_play` folder and run it, now you know...

 2) Challenge: make it your own, change the color, the speed, or the entire visualization!

-Note: the visualization is derived from the work by Andreas Schlegel, you can find more example here:
+Credit: the visualization is derived from the work by Andreas Schlegel, more info here:

 [github.com/sojamo/Movement-of-Things](https://github.com/sojamo/Movement-of-Things)